stephomi/nomadsculpt.com/manual/docs/topology.md

 ### Delete higher
 If there are subdivisions above the currently displayed level, delete them.

+### Linear subdivision
+Subdivide the mesh without applying smoothing.

+### Sharp border
+If your object has facegroups, enabling this option will keep the facegroup borders sharp.
+This can be set at each subdivision level (the subdivision slider will have a small icon above the level to indicate this).

 ### Keep triangles
 Most standard subdivision surface systems will attempt to convert all polygons to quads during a subdivision operation.
 This toggle will force the subdivision to use triangles instead.

-### Linear subdivision
+### Lock (LV0)

-Subdivide the mesh without applying smoothing.
+Prevent the lowest subdivision level from being modified.
+This can be important if your object was generated in another application, and the base object has to remain unchanged.
+When this option is disabled, large changes made at higher subdivision levels will move level 0.

 ::: tip

 Subdivision will smooth all sharp edges by default.
-To keep edges slightly sharp, experiment with using linear subdivision on the first 2 subdivide levels, then turn it off for the higher levels.
+To keep edges slightly sharp, experiment with using linear subdivision or Sharp border on the first 2 subdivide levels, then turn it off for the higher levels.
 This will create a semi-sharp subdivided mesh.

 :::